samuelstevens/racket-rss/README.md

 ## Development

-- `main.rkt` has most of the core logic.
+- `main.rkt` has most of the core logic and the script to execute.
-- `script.rkt` is the script that can be executed
 - `readability.rkt` is a thin wrapper around `readability.js` to extract text content from an HTML string.
 - `readinglist.rkt` parsed an existing reading list file.

+## Issues

+- Following redirects is a problem right now.
+- Not sure how much of the JSON feed spec NetNewsWire supports.
+Maybe I should write it to use the original RSS XML format.
+- What happens when the content isn't parsed correctly (PDFs, not "readable", etc.)?